Understanding Plumbing Emergencies: What You Need to Know

 What to Do:

-- Minimize water damage by eliminating all standing water.
+Minimize water damage by removing any standing water.

 Possible Aftermath of Neglecting Plumbing Emergencies

-Mold: Mold can be a health hazard and can be costly to clean up due to constant moisture.
+Mold Growth: Mold is a significant health hazard and costly to remove due to continuous moisture.

 Plumbing Emergency Tips